Chapter 18:

 He didn’t like that, didn’t he?
 The topic of being separated from me.

-Wind screamed past my ears as we sped up further.
+Wind screamed past my ears as Mede sped up.
 I didn’t even have time to scream before the world became a blur of fire, wings, and roars.
-Each beat of Mede’s wings churned the wind into wild currents, pushing my breath back into my throat.
+Each beat of Mede’s wings churned the wind into wild currents, shoving my breath back down my throat.

-Above us, the Celphi dove for us again.
+Above, Celphi dove again.
 Mede darted and spun, shielding me with his wings, sending arcs of fire that scorched the air but never touched me.
-Celphi lashed out with mist and roaring.
-His roar is so powerful that the vibration reaching us felt like an attack.
+Celphi lashed out with mist and thunderous roars.
+The vibrations from his bellows alone felt like attacks.
 Mede’s wings stayed steady.
-Unshaken.
-Focused.

 Two mythical creatures fought around me.
 For me.
 As they clashed again, wings striking whiskers, flame against mist, I could only cling to Mede.
 Every moment suspended in air felt like a life’s worst rollercoaster.

-Fearing for everyone’s safety, I closed my eyes and feel through my ears.
-The hot wind screamed around me.
-Heart pounded louder with each roar, each impact, and each sudden drop in the air.
-Mede’s wings snapped open, catching the wind like thunderclaps, and we spun through the air.
-Celphi and his sky-shattering fury were unmatched.
+Fearing for everyone’s safety, I shut my eyes and listened instead.
+The hot wind screamed.
+My heart pounded louder with each roar, each impact, each sudden drop.
+Mede’s wings snapped open, catching the wind like thunderclaps, and we spun through the sky.
+Celphi’s fury was unmatched.

 ‘You don’t know what you’re talking about.’

 ‘I clearly don’t.
-No one is telling me anything.’
+Because no one tells me anything.’

 *ROOOAAAR*

-I felt the rush of flame behind us, close enough to singe.
-Mede didn’t let go.
-He shielded me with his wings, feathers glowing like embers, his body a barrier between mine and whatever onslaught Celphi brought upon us.
+I felt the rush of cold air behind us.
+Mede shielded me with his wings.
+His body became a barrier between mine and whatever onslaught Celphi unleashed.

-‘We are close to the end of the forest.’
-Mede whispered.
-‘There would be more support.
-More of us who can help us stabilise Celphi.’
+‘We’re close to the end of the forest,’ Mede whispered.
+‘There will be more support.
+More of us to help stabilize Celphi.’

 My relief must’ve been palpable as I felt Mede’s reassuring warmth return.